Lumavate-Team/documentation/PROPERTIES.rst

 The Discover endpoint enables the developer to expose configurable settings through the Lumavate studio, by returning an array of properties via JSON.

-A property is defined by denoting the tab name, section name, help text, property name, property label, default value, and property type using the following JSON structure:
+A property can have a tab name, section name, help text, property name, property label, default value, and property type all defined using the following JSON structure:

 .. code-block:: javascript

   var property = {
-    'classification': 'Tab name',
-    'section': 'Section name',
-    'help': 'Help text for the property.
+    'classification': 'Tab name.
+The name of the tab the property field is under in the studio.', 'section': 'Section name.
+The name of the section the property field is located in the studio.', 'help': 'Help text for the property.
 Use Markdown to provide additional formatting.', 'name': 'Property name.
 Use this when referencing the property.', 'label': 'Property label.
 The name of the field shown in the studio.',